Conflict, Care, and Choosing to Keep Showing Up

 After lunch, we still had about an hour and a half before the appointment.
 We went back to my house for a bit, then headed out again.

-The appointment confirmed what I'd suspected—the cough was bronchitis.
+The appointment confirmed there was something that needed care, but at least it came with clarity and a plan.
 Not the news you want, but at least it came with clarity and a plan.

 We stopped by Eve's place to pass time while prescriptions were being prepared, then went together to pick them up.